zkVerify/zkverify-docs/docs/tutorials/09-complete-tutorials/01-circom.md

     }
 ```

 There are certain things we need to consider before moving forward, as all the public inputs in a circom circuit are field elements which can be considered as uint256 in Solidity’s context.
 But zkVerify’s verifier pallets uses big endian encoding but EVM uses little endian encoding, so we need a helper function to convert it.
+This is only needed for groth16 proofs.
 To make it easier, we have provided the required code snippet below :-

 ```solidity
 function _changeEndianess(uint256 input) internal pure returns (uint256 v) {